shar1738/RustDesk_Gaming/README.md

 The program features a straightforward, GUI that lets you toggle the confinement on or off, modify the radius, and reset it to default settings.
 This tool is perfect for users who need to limit mouse movement to a specific area on their screen.

-The basic program is GM which allows is the best option right now GM_UI works but is pretty scuffed for now
+The basic program is GM_UI which is the best option right now.
+GM works better for centering your circle but the ui method is fine.
 You should configure your mouse speed through you os settings and find what works with your game, usually slowing it all the way down is the best way to play.
 (I couldn't get autohotkey to control your curser speed if their are any solutions let me know).
 RD_Window_Confienment is if you just want to keep your mouse in the RustDesk window (ctrl-t to toggle ctrl-k to stop program) all other files are explained below.